plone/training/docs/voltoaddons/01-addon-basics.md

 optional configuration loader.

-The `config` object that is passed is the Volto `configuration registry`, the singleton module referenced throughout Volto and Volto projects by importing `@plone/volto/registry`.
+The `config` object that is passed is the Volto `configuration registry`, the singleton module referenced throughout Volto and Volto projects, by importing `@plone/volto/registry`.
 The add-on can mutate the properties of the config, such as `settings`, `blocks`, `views`, `widgets`, or its dedicated `addonRoutes` and `addonReducers`.